 Use a reference manager

 There are multiple reference managers.
-They make reading, citing and taking track of papers (and even webpages) easier than just using your browser’s bookmarks and can help you accessing stuff offline as well and on multiple devices.
+They make reading, citing and taking track of papers (and even webpages) easier than just using your browser’s bookmarks and can help you to access stuff offline as well and on multiple devices.

-I personally use Zotero (https://www.zotero.org) which is multiplatform, as great browser integration making it easy to use and is open source, but alternatives exist, such as (not exhaustive) Mendeley (https://www.mendeley.com/) which is not open Source, but multiplatforml and still free (as in beer) or Qiqqa (qiqqa.com) which is free and open source but only available in Windows and Android.
+I personally use Zotero (https://www.zotero.org) which is multiplatform, as great browser integration making it easy to use and is open source, but alternatives exist, such as (not exhaustive); Mendeley (https://www.mendeley.com/) which is not open Source, but multiplatform and still free (as in beer) or Qiqqa (qiqqa.com) which is free and open source but only available in Windows and Android.

 Feel to give them a go and use the one that suits you the most.